SuperLimitBreak/display-trigger/docs/SystemSetup.md

 Some css3 effects (like transparency) are poorly optimised in the default browser on the pi.

-lightingAutomation
+stageOrchestration
 ------------------

 There are other projects that can hook into displayTrigger triggers.
-[lightingAutomation](https://github.com/SuperLimitBreak/lightingAutomation) is a python dmx control system that can be triggered.
+[stageOrchestration](https://github.com/SuperLimitBreak/stageOrchestration) is a python dmx control system that can be triggered.

 systemSetup